byllyfish/zof/README.rst

         app.logger.info('other message %r', event)

     if __name__ == '__main__':
-        ofp_run()
+        zof.run()

-This app handles 'PACKET_IN' messages with a cookie value of 123 using the packet_in function.
-All other messages including other 'PACKET_IN' messages are dispatched to the `other` function.
+This app handles 'PACKET_IN' messages using the packet_in function.
+All other messages are dispatched to the `other` function.

 An OpenFlow application may be composed of multiple "app modules".
 The framework includes built-in "system modules" that you can build upon.